sahshobeyri/arte.js/README.md

 ✨ a repository where i create art using JS.

-📖 «Arte» is a spanish word meaning well ... «Art».
+📖 «Arte» is a spanish word meaning «Art».